bluehathi/leadsetu/README.md

 - **Modern UI**: Built with React, Tailwind CSS, and Inertia.js for a fast, SPA-like experience.
 - **Role & Permission Management**: Fine-grained access control using roles and permissions.
 - **Policy-Based Authorization**: All major models and controllers enforce Laravel policies for security.
+- **Domain-Organized Form Requests**: All validation logic is handled by Form Request classes, organized by domain for clarity and maintainability.

 ## Tech Stack